agdolla/WeMeet/README.md

 * activity detail comment should be descending sorted according to timestamp
 * fix naming
 * study the new react router
+* send friend request and send activity invitation are not working properly